zaraana/Hyf-Website/Planning/Retrospective.md

   This can be about anything! code, collaboration, git, github, ...
 -->

-* How to create meaningful issues;
+- How to create meaningful issues;
-* How to use specific labels and milestones;
+- How to use specific labels and milestones;

-* Ask for help when needed;
+- Ask for help when needed;
-* Don't be ashamed to say "I didn't get it!"
+- Don't be ashamed to say "I didn't get it!"

+- How to write codes for create branch and commit on terminal.
+- Exercises on terminal at our meetings..